tejbirwason/mp2/README.md

 ### Submitting Your Work

 You will submit your work by pushing all your code to a BitBucket private repository called `mp2`.
 Remember to preserve the subdirectory structure so that the package references are preserved.
+Provide the instructor and your lab section TA with write access to the BitBucket repository.
+Do not wait until the last minute to share the repository with course staff; you can do this as soon as you have created the repository.